European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 ## Checking the Integration

 To check that the EUID module has successfully generated an EUID token, call `pbjs.getUserIds().euid`.
-There are two possible response value scenarios:

-- Response value `pbjs.getUserIds().euid`: A valid EUID token exists in the EUID module.
+If a value is returned, a valid EUID token exists in the EUID module.
-- Response value `pbjs.getUserIds().euid.optout`: The user has opted out.
-The `.euid` object exists but it does not have the form of a token response, and cannot be used for targeted advertising.

 If there are problems with the integration, here are some steps you can take:

 - Check the browser console logs.
-- Check the values for **subscription ID** and **public key**:
+- Check the values for **Subscription ID** and **public key**:
   - Make sure they are exactly the same values that you received from the EUID team.
   - Check that you have the correct values for the environment you're using.
-You'll have different **subscription ID** and **public key** values for each [environment](../getting-started/gs-environments.md).
+You'll have different **Subscription ID** and **public key** values for each [environment](../getting-started/gs-environments.md).
 - Check that you provided the domain name of the site to the EUID team during account setup.
 If needed, to confirm, ask your EUID contact.
 - Use the browser developer tools to inspect the API calls to the EUID service.